GSA/digitalgov.gov/content/resources/checklist-of-requirements-for-federal-digital-services.md

 date: 2014-01-09 1:20:11 -0400
 title: "Checklist of Requirements for Federal Websites and Digital Services"
 summary: "Links to relevant laws, policies, and regulations for federal agencies."
-deck: 'The relevant laws, policies, and regulations for federal agencies.'
+deck: "The relevant laws, policies, and regulations for federal agencies."
 authors:
   - rflagg
   - ammie-farraj-feijoo